The Secret Service pledges 'appropriate action' against vocal anti-Trump agent

-The U.S. Secret Service pledged Tuesday to take "appropriate action" in dealing with an agent who claimed she would not "take a bullet" for Donald Trump prior to the election.
+The U.S. Secret Service pledged Tuesday to take "appropriate action" in dealing with an agent who suggested she would not "take a bullet" for Donald Trump prior to the election.

 The agent, later revealed to be Kerry O'Grady, a senior member of the Secret Service's Denver office, made the comments in a series of Facebook posts in October which were later removed.
 She originally posted shortly after a 2005 audiotape, in which Trump made remarks which appeared to condone sexual assault, was made public and caused a national uproar.